Maybe you’re feeling dissatisfied with your marriage.

 Not getting our needs met can make us feel like a kid again that’s trying to get love from a parent or sibling.
 We revert back to keeping score about what we’ve done for our partner and what they have done for us.
 Underneath this scorekeeping is often a feeling of hurt and neglect.

-Unfortunately, trying to keep score makes the situation worse because your partner and you have turned the relationship into an economical exchange.
+Unfortunately, no. Trying to keep score makes the situation worse because your partner and you have turned the relationship into an economical exchange.
 This kind of exchange has nothing to do with love anymore.

 5. You’re Doing Things for Your Partner Hoping to Get Something Back